MatyasUrban/DistributedTerminationDetection/README.md

 ## Distributed Algorithm and Termination Detection

-This chapter explores the implementation of our **distributed algorithm** and the **Misra marker-based termination detection** within the distributed node program.
+This section explores the implementation of our **distributed algorithm** and the **Misra marker-based termination detection** within our distributed node program.
 Understanding these components is essential for comprehending how the system efficiently distributes tasks and accurately detects when all nodes have completed their work.

 ### Counting Task Distribution